Pablo de Sarasate: Biography

 Of Sarasate's idiomatic writing for his instrument, the playwright and music critic George Bernard Shaw once declared that though there were many composers of music for the violin, there were but few composers of violin music.
 Of Sarasate's talents as performer and composer, Shaw said that he "left criticism gasping miles behind him".
 Sarasate's own compositions are mainly show-pieces designed to demonstrate his exemplary technique.
 Perhaps the best known of his works is Zigeunerweisen (1878), a work for violin and orchestra.
 Another piece, the Carmen Fantasy (1883), also for violin and orchestra, makes use of themes from Georges Bizet's opera Carmen.
 Probably his most performed encores are his four books of Spanish Dances, Opp.
 21, 22, 23, 26, brief pieces designed to please the listener's ear and show off the performer's talent.
 He also made arrangements of a number of other composers' work for violin, and composed sets of variations on "potpourris" drawn from operas familiar to his audiences, such as his Fantasia on La forza del destino (his Opus 1), his "Souvenirs de Faust", or his variations on themes from Die Zauberflöte.

 At Brussels, he met Berthe Marx, who traveled with him as soloist and accompanist on his tours through Europe, Mexico, and the US; playing in about 600 concerts.
 She also arranged Sarasate's Spanish Dances for the piano.
 In 1904, he made a small number of recordings.
 In all his travels Sarasate returned to Pamplona each year for the San Fermín festival.

 Sarasate died in Biarritz, France, on 20 September 1908, from chronic bronchitis.
 He bequeathed his violin, made by Antonio Stradivari in 1724, to the Musée de la Musique.
 The violin now bears his name as the Sarasate Stradivarius in his memory.
 His second Stradivari violin, the Boissier of 1713, is now owned by Real Conservatorio Superior de Música, Madrid.
-Among his violin pupils was Alfred de Sève.
+Among his violin pupils were Alfred de Sève and M. J. Niedzielski.
 The Pablo Sarasate International Violin Competition is held in Pamplona.

 A number of works for violin were dedicated to Sarasate, including Henryk Wieniawski's Violin Concerto No. 2, Édouard Lalo's Symphonie espagnole, Camille Saint-Saëns' Violin Concerto No. 3 and his Introduction and Rondo Capriccioso, Max Bruch's Scottish Fantasy, and Alexander Mackenzie's Pibroch Suite.
 Also inspired by Sarasate is William H. Potstock's Souvenir de Sarasate.